id-studiolab/Connected-Interaction-Kit/docs/tutorials/let-there-be-light/part-1.md

 ---
 layout: default
-title: "Step 2: Connecting the ItsyBitsy to your computer"
-parent: "01 Hello World"
+title: "Part 1: Load the program code using Mu Editor"
+parent: "Let There Be Light!"
 grand_parent: "Tutorials"
 ---

-# Step 2: Connecting the ItsyBitsy to your computer
+# Part 1 - Load the program code using Mu Editor

-1. Take the USB cable from the Connected Interaction Kit and connect the ItsyBitsy to your computer.
-The ItsyBitsy will show up on your computer as a disk volume called `CIRCUITPY`.
-You should be able to see it in your Finder window (MacOS) or Explorer window (Windows).
+1. Using the USB cable included in the kit, connect the ItsyBitsy to your computer.
+It will appear in your computer's file manager as a storage device called `CIRCUITPY`.
-2. Open Mu, click on `Load` in the toolbar at the top of Mu’s window, select the file `code.py` in the memory volume `CIRCUITPY`.
-We have already stored this program on the ItsyBitsy when we prepared your kit.
-This program makes your ItsyBitsy blink its internal LED.
+1. Open Mu Editor.
+Click the Load button in the toolbar at the top of the program window and navigate to the `CIRCUITPY` drive.
+Find the file named `code.py` and open it.
+1. Your microcontroller will execute any code stored in that file.
+Briefly examine the example code and see if you understand some parts.
+In the next step, we will take a closer look at how it works and how to tweak it.

 ```python
 # Importing some libraries for time, controlling the board and digital input/outputs